Gudaraz/navmenu/README.md

-#Responsive Hamburger Menu
+# Responsive Hamburger Menu
-## This project contains the HTML, CSS, and JavaScript code for a responsive hamburger menu.
-The menu adapts to different screen sizes, displaying a navigation bar on larger screens and a hamburger icon on smaller screens.

 [Image of hamburger](hamburger.png)

+**This project contains the HTML, CSS, and JavaScript code for a responsive hamburger menu.
+The menu adapts to different screen sizes, displaying a navigation bar on larger screens and a hamburger icon on smaller screens.**

-###Project Structure
+### Project Structure

-*index.html
-*style.css
-*script.js

-###Installation
+* index.html
+* style.css
+* script.js
+* screenshot.png

+### Installation
-*Clone this repository or download the project files.
+* Clone this repository or download the project files.
-*Open index.html in a web browser to see the hamburger menu in action.
+* Open `index.html` in a web browser to view the hamburger menu in action.

-###Customization
+### Customization

-*Replace the placeholder text "Logo" with your actual logo.
+* Replace the placeholder text "Logo" with your actual logo image or content.
-*Adjust the CSS styles to match your desired design.
+* Adjust CSS styles to match your desired design.
-*Customize the navigation links and content.
+* Customize navigation links and content.

-###Contributing
+### Usage
+* Click the hamburger icon on smaller screens to open the menu.
+* Click menu items to navigate.

+### Contributing
-*Contributions are welcome!
+Contributions are welcome!
 Feel free to fork the repository and submit pull requests.

-###License
+### License

-*This project is licensed under the MIT License.
+This project is licensed under the MIT License.